SumoLogic/sumologic-documentation/docs/search/search-cheat-sheets/log-operators.md

   </tr>
   <tr>
    <td><a href="/docs/search/search-query-language/search-operators/asn-lookup">asn lookup</a></td>
    <td>Sumo Logic can lookup an Autonomous System Number (ASN) and organization name by an IP address.
-Any IP addresses that don't have an ASN will return null values.</td>
+Any IP addresses that do not have an ASN will return null values.</td>
    <td></td>
    <td></td>
 <td><code>_sourceCategory=stream "remote_ip="<br/>| parse regex "(?&lt;ip>\d{1,3}\.\d{1,3}\.\d{1,3}\.\d{1,3})"<br/>| lookup organization, asn from asn://default on ip = ip</code></td>